-As at March 2023, fees totaling US \$10.5 million have been paid to date in relation to the financing commitment entered into for the acquisition of ivari.
+As at September 2023, fees totalling US\$19 million have been incurred in relation to the financing commitment entered into for the acquisition of ivari.

 Alliance Financial Services Limited

 On February 9, 2022, Sagicor announced that Sagicor Group Jamaica Limited ("SGJ") had entered a definitive agreement for the purchase of 100% of the shares of Alliance Financial Services Limited ("AFSL").
 The arrangement was subject to due diligence and regulatory approval and SGJ applied for relevant licences from the Bank of Jamaica.